keweihan/keweihan-15618-parallel-final-collision/README.md

 We are going to explore parallelizing spatial grid structures such as a fixed spatial grid and quadtree to optimize collision detection computation using CUDA.

 # Background
-Our project focuses on enhancing a compute-intensive application for 2D collision detection among 15,000+ particles.
-Particles are assigned to a fixed-grid spatial structure, where each grid cell contains references to particles in that area.
-For each frame, the program currently checks sequentially for collisions within each cell abstracted as the following logic.
-We plan to parallelize the particle-to-cell assignment (updateGrid) with either per-grid or per-particle or both for parallelization strategy.
+Our project focuses on parallelizing a compute-intensive 2D collision detection application involving simulation of 15,000+ particles.
+In an existing implementation, a fixed-grid spatial structure is constructed every frame such that each grid cell contains references to particles in that area.
+Currently this process is done sequentially for each cell.
+We plan to parallelize the grid construction process with particle-to-cell assignment (updateGrid) by exploring per-grid or per-particle parallelization strategies.

-To simulate imbalanced workload, integrating a quadtree structure into our parallelized approach may improve performance, particularly in densely populated grid areas.
-The quadtree structure allows for hierarchical partitioning, reducing the number of collision checks necessary by only examining particles within relevant quadrants.

 ```C++
 // update grid with collider/entity references